mentix02/djanxt/README.md

 ## Architecture

+- Backend (Python)
+  - Django 6.0
+  - Psycopg 3
+  - Argon2 (argon2-cffi)
-- Backend: Plain Django - no DRF
+  - Django REST Framework 3.16
+- Frontend (TypeScript)
+  - Bun 1.3
+  - React 19
-- Frontend: Next.js with Bun
+  - Next.js 16
-  - Material UI
+  - Material UI 7.3
-  - Better-Auth
+  - Better-Auth 1.4
-- Database: PostgreSQL
+- Database (PostgreSQL 17)

 Django uses a custom authentication middleware inspired by DRF's token authentication.
 Each user has an `access_key` field generated on creation, used by the frontend for making